perladvent/perldotcom/content/article/passing-by.md

 ```perl
 print \$alias . " equals " . \$variable . "\n";
 ```
-There are well the same variables:
+And there are well the same:
 ```
 SCALAR(0x5637ffc833a0) equals SCALAR(0x5637ffc833a0)
 ```